 Website Ontario Nature

-Ontario Nature is seeking an enthusiastic and dedicated individual for the position of Nature Reserves Technician for a 23-week contract starting in April 2022.
-The Nature Reserves Technician will assist with several aspects of the Nature Reserves Program including stewardship projects and field work.
-The main duties are conducting detailed ecological inventories and other data collection at nature reserve properties, data entry, event planning, and community outreach.
+Ontario Nature is seeking an enthusiastic and dedicated individual for the position of Conservation Projects Technician for a 16-week contract starting in April 2022.
+The Conservation Projects Technician will assist with research focused on species at risk snakes including restoration projects in Norfolk County and on Pelee Island.
+The main duties include conducting detailed ecological inventories and monitoring on conservation lands, data entry, event planning, and community outreach.
+This position will also assist with writing and reviewing materials for the Ontario Reptile and Amphibian Atlas publication.

-The ideal candidate has a keen interest in conservation, working knowledge of species at risk and invasive species found in Ontario, and has experience conducting field work.
+The ideal candidate has a keen interest in conservation, working knowledge of species at risk found in Ontario, and has experience conducting field work.
 The ability to work well as part of a small team, as well as independently, is required.

 Why Work With Ontario Nature